+For first-time login, the Home page appears.

-- Note: If you enter an incorrect password 4 consecutive times, the system locks out the specified username for 120 seconds.
-The login count and lockout period are configurable and might be different on your system. - (i) Note: If this is the first time you are logging in, you might be required to change your password.
-If the system administrator has configured your username to require a password change, you must change the password before gaining access to DD System Manager.
+- (i) Note: If this is the first time you are logging in and the system administrator has configured your username to require a password change, you must change the password before gaining access to DD System Manager. - 5.
+To log out, click the log out button in the DD System Manager banner.